|

 Grape Nuts, apple juice, eggs, condensed milk, and three lemons.

-Just take a cup of Grape-Nuts and place it in your food processor.
+2. Place a cup of Grape-Nuts in your food processor.
 Pulse until it becomes fine and crumbly.
 Don’t worry about having some nutty bits left behind.

 Grape Nuts in a food processor.

-Next, add ¼ cup of thawed apple juice concentrate and pulse some more until the cereal is moist.
+Add ¼ cup of thawed apple juice concentrate and pulse a few more times until the cereal is moist.

 Grape Nuts and apple juice in a food processor.

-Spread the cereal out in a pie pan that has been lightly sprayed with non-stick spray.
+1. Spread the cereal out in a lightly sprayed pie pan.
 Be sure to cover the entire bottom and about halfway up the sides.
-Now it gets baked for only 5 minutes in an oven that has been preheated to 350 degrees.
+Now it only takes 5 minutes to bake.

 Grape Nuts crust in a pie pan.

-While the crust is baking, combine a can of sweetened condensed milk, 2 eggs, the zest from one lemon and the juice from three lemons.
+1. While the crust is baking, combine a can of sweetened condensed milk, 2 eggs, the zest from one lemon, and the juice from three lemons.

 Eggs and cream in a glass mixing bowl with a whisk.